OpenTabletDriver/opentabletdriver.github.io/site/_wiki/Documentation/ConfigurationGuide.md

 [Configuration skeleton]: https://github.com/OpenTabletDriver/OpenTabletDriver/issues/3249

-## Setting specifications according to official manufacturer specifications
+## Setting specifications according to official manufacturer specifications {#oem-values}

 Setting up some of the specifications now can simplify touching up later values if you know what they are.
 You can also add them as you discover the feature;